Piyush-0004/shaadibio/README.md

-ShaadiBio – Marriage Biodata Generator
+**ShaadiBio – Marriage Biodata Generator**

 ShaadiBio is a simple and responsive web application that helps users create and preview marriage biodata easily.
 It allows users to enter their personal, family, and professional details and instantly generate a structured biodata with live preview.

-🚀 Features
+**Features**

-📝 Biodata Form – Enter personal, family, contact, and education details
+- Biodata Form – Enter personal, family, contact, and education details

-🎂 Automatic Age Calculator – Age is calculated dynamically from date of birth
+- Automatic Age Calculator – Age is calculated dynamically from date of birth

-🖼️ Photo Upload – Add profile photo to biodata
+- Photo Upload – Add profile photo to biodata

-🎨 Template Preview – View biodata in different design templates
+- Template Preview – View biodata in different design templates

-⚡ Live Preview – Real-time preview while filling the form
+- Live Preview – Real-time preview while filling the form

-📱 Responsive Design – Works smoothly on mobile and desktop
+- Responsive Design – Works smoothly on mobile and desktop

-🛠️ Tech Stack
+**Tech Stack**

 Frontend: React.js